felipecarrillo100/autocomplete-tools/README.md

 npm install autocomplete-tools

 ## How to include
+Code is available in javascript and TypeScript versions

+### Step 1: Import the code
 ```javascript
 import { AutoComplete, AutoCompleteAjax } from "autocomplete-tools";
 ```

+###Step 2: Import the styles:
+Make sure you include the styles in your project.
+Versions in css and scss are available
+* css: autocomplete-tools/css/styles.css
+* scss: autocomplete-tools/scss/styles.scss

 ## To use
 Add the component to a Form as you would do with any other React-Boostrap form control